Doug Christie: Sacramento Kings (2000–2005)

 In August 2000, Christie was traded to the Sacramento Kings in exchange for forward Corliss Williamson.
 In Sacramento, Christie became the Kings' popular starting shooting guard and developed into one of the league's best defenders.
 While in Sacramento, Christie was named to the NBA All-Defensive First Team once and to the All-Defensive Second Team three times.
 During the 2000–01 season, Sports Illustrated dubbed the Kings' starting five of Jason Williams, Peja Stojaković, Chris Webber, Vlade Divac, and Christie "The Greatest Show on Court".
 Christie's defense helped the Kings rise in the NBA ranks, becoming a perennial playoff contender and eventually a championship contender.
 The Kings led the league in wins in the 2001–02 NBA season and made the playoffs in each of Christie's seasons with the team.

 Orlando Magic (2005)

 In 2005, Christie was traded to the Orlando Magic for Cuttino Mobley and Michael Bradley.
 He left the Kings as second all-time in total steals.
 He was unhappy about the trade and played only a few games before being sidelined with bone spurs.
 Following Christie's ankle surgery, the Orlando Magic released him on August 11, 2005, under the new NBA collective bargaining agreement one-time amnesty clause.

 Dallas Mavericks (2005)

 Christie signed a one-year contract with the Dallas Mavericks shortly thereafter.

 Due to a slow healing surgically repaired left ankle, Christie was waived by the Dallas Mavericks on November 25, 2005, signaling his impending retirement.
 He had left the team the week prior to have his surgically repaired left ankle examined by his personal physician.
-In seven games with the Dallas Mavericks, Christie averaged 3.7 points and 2.0 assists.
+In seven games with the Dallas Mavericks as a starter, Christie averaged 3.7 points and 2.0 assists.